soniatomas/portfolio/README.md

+##

 ## Education
 B.S., Software Engineering | Cal Poly, San Luis Obispo (_December 2017_)

 ## Experience
+### Paraeducator at Oxnard Union High School District (Sept 2021 - Present)
+- Encourage and assist students during individual and classroom activities.
+- Supervise and direct students to adhere to proper behavior and ensure a safe environment for students and staff.
+- Evaluate students’ strengths, weaknesses, and abilities.
+- Collaboratively work with paraeducators to fulfill classroom tasks and fulfill students’ needs.
+- Adhere to school policies and procedures at all times.

 ### DevOps Intern at Warner Bros.
 (June 2017 - Aug 2017)
 - Reduced resource allocation time by implementing new features for a tool responsible for configuring and allocating AWS resources for web applications.
 - Promoted security compliance by designing and implementing a tool to generate security-based inventory reporting on AWS resources for web applications.